Corsinvest/cv4pve-admin/README.md

 This open source software is part of an open source suite tools called cv4pve-tools.

-If you need commercial support, visit the [site](https://www.corsinvest.it/cv4pve-admin)
+If you need commercial support, visit the [site](https://www.corsinvest.it/cv4pve-admin-proxmox)

+⚠️ Technical support is considered valid only if each node of the cluster is covered by the cv4pve-admin license.

 ## Screenshots